saltnlight5/myschedule/README.txt

 This project is using Mercurial source control and we are using the following workflow branches

-* default => The latest development of MySchedule 3.0.0_q21 for quartz 2.1.x
+* default => The latest development branch (might not be stable)
+* myschedule-3.x => Stable branch to maintain the 3.x release series (Vaadin UI with Quartz 2).
-* myschedule-2.4 => Use to maintain the web app for Quartz 2.1.x library using JQuery and table layout.
+* myschedule-2.x => Stable branch to maintain the 2.x release series (JQuery UI with Quartz 2).
-* myschedule-1.x => Use to maintain the web app for Quartz 1.8.x library using JQuery and table layout.
+* myschedule-1.x => Stable branch to maintain the 1.x release series (JQuery UI with Quartz 1).